z4imon/auto-equipment-return/README.md

   and off
 - **Enable downgrade:** If turned on installs the standard equipment when the bounty or bond one is not available for free
-- **Always select set 1:** If turned on every tank is left on set 1 after a run, and tanks that equipment was borrowed from keep whichever set they were switched to.
+- **Always select set 1:** If turned on the mod automatically switches to set 1 after the equipment was installed.
 Turn it off if you want every tank put back on the set it was on before
 - **Save set 1** / **Save set 2** / **Save both sets:** saves the equipment
   currently mounted on the selected tank